FelipeAumannRS/kotlin-spring-boot-javafx/README.md

 ## Overview

 This project is a Kotlin-based application that leverages the power of JavaFX for its user interface and Spring Boot for its backend services.
 The architecture follows the principles of Hexagonal Architecture (also known as Ports and Adapters) to ensure a clean separation of concerns and high testability.
+The system UI takes inspiration from the modern design principles of C6 Bank, offering a sleek and user-friendly interface.

+## C6 Bank Inspiration

+C6 Bank is known for its innovative approach to digital banking, providing seamless and intuitive user experience.
+Their design system is modern, clean, and highly functional, which aligns with the goals of this project to provide a visually appealing and easy-to-use interface.
+More information about C6 Bank can be found on their [website](https://www.c6bank.com.br/cartao-c6-carbon-mastercard-black).

 ## Core Technologies